College of Visual & Performing Arts

 The tech/design reviews are held at the end of every semester.
 The acting/directing reviews are once every year at the end of the spring semester.
 Each area will post a list of students whom they are expecting to see in their respective reviews.
 If a student chooses to go through a review outside their expressed emphasis they must make this decision in consultation with their advisor and notify the faculty of their emphasis area of their intention to do so.

-END YEAR ONE: Each freshman intent on continuing as a performance student is required to present one monologue to the performance faculty.
-This monologue should be contemporary and suited to the student's age and type and may be humorous or serious.
+END YEAR ONE: Each first year student intent on continuing as a performance student is required to present one 1-2 minute monologue to the performance faculty.
+This monologue should be contemporary and suited to the student's age and type and may be dramatic or comedic.

 The presentation will be followed with a discussion about the student's achievements in academics and the production program during their first year at Radford.
 This discussion will include the student's future aims in the department and their studies.
-The student is also welcome to present a song if they so desire and to have their resume and/or headshot reviewed at this time.
+First-year students who sing have the option to add an additional 16 bars of a song to their monologue.
+First year students are expected to bring a résumé with them.

-END YEAR TWO: Students completing their sophomore year will present an audition in the format of VTA/SETC -- this is to include a monologue and song.* They should be contrasting pieces.
-This audition must also conform to the time limit of the above-mentioned format (90 seconds).
-The student should also at this time have a performance resume and headshot appropriate for audition distribution to be reviewed by faculty.
+END YEAR TWO: Students completing their second year will present an audition in the format of a combined audition-- this is to include a monologue and a contrasting song.* This audition must also conform to the time limit of the typical combined audition (90 seconds total time).
+The student is expected to bring a résumé and headshot appropriate for audition distribution to be reviewed by faculty.

-*Even if it has been determined that singing in the VTA/SETC audition itself might be discouraged the student is asked to prepare at least an appropriate section of a simple song such as folk or children's music as these most closely resemble the music appearing in much classical dramatic literature.
-This song should fit with the monologue within the time limit.
+*Even if the faculty hasn’t recommended the student as a singer, non-singers should still prepare a simple song such as folk or children's music as these most closely resemble the music appearing in much classical dramatic literature.
+Both the song and the monologue should fit within the time limit.

-END YEAR THREE: Juniors will present an audition package of three monologues and a song (optional).
-Two of these monologues should be contemporary, contrasting pieces (one humorous and one dramatic) and the third should be classical (pre-1850) —whereas, a lot of classical auditions require Shakespeare this selection need not be limited to that.
-They will also submit a headshot and up-to-date resume for review.
+END YEAR THREE: Third year students will present an audition package consisting of three monologues (approximately 2 minutes each) OR two monologues and one song (approximately 2 minutes each).
+The monologues should be contrasting pieces including one in classical verse (pre-1850) —whereas, a lot of classical auditions require Shakespeare, this selection need not be limited to that.
+The student will also submit a headshot and résumé for review.

-The interview to follow will include an update of academic performance, progress in previously identified areas of challenge, and production participation.
-In addition, the student's post-graduate academic and career objectives will be addressed.
-If pursuing graduate study, preparation for University and Resident Theatre Association (URTA) graduate school auditions and the application process will be discussed.
-Professional employment in the subsequent summer will be emphasized calling attention to the student's eligibility for the undergraduate auditions at UPTA (Unified Professional Theatre Auditions) in February of their senior year.
+The discussion to follow will include an update of academic performance, progress in previously identified areas of challenge, and production participation.
+In addition, the student's post-graduate academic and career objectives will be discussed.
+If pursuing graduate study, preparation for graduate school auditions and the application process will be discussed.
+Professional employment in the subsequent summer will be emphasized, calling attention to the student's eligibility for the undergraduate auditions at UPTA (Unified Professional Theatre Auditions) in February of their senior year and other audition opportunities.

-In the subsequent interview the student's academics, personal progress as a performer, their production activity along with their audition and preparation for future goals will be reviewed.
+In the subsequent discussion the student's academics, personal progress as a performer, and their production activity, along with their audition and preparation for future goals will be reviewed.

 Please note: At any point you are free to sing as part of your audition (not only in the second year where it is required).
 If you do so, these selections should fit your type, suit you vocally and be well-prepared /rehearsed with an accompanist.
 Please, if you intend to sing, or are required to, sign up on a day on which the accompanist is scheduled to be present at the reviews.